Non-Hausdorff manifold: Branching line

 This space has a single point for each negative real number $r$ and two points $x_a, x_b$ for every non-negative number: it has a "fork" at zero.

 Etale space

 The etale space of a sheaf, such as the sheaf of continuous real functions over a manifold, is a manifold that is often non-Hausdorff.
 (The etale space is Hausdorff if it is a sheaf of functions with some sort of analytic continuation property.)

 Properties

-Because non-Hausdorff manifolds are locally homeomorphic to Euclidean space, they are locally metrizable (but not metrizable) and locally Hausdorff (but not Hausdorff).
+Because non-Hausdorff manifolds are locally homeomorphic to Euclidean space, they are locally metrizable (but not metrizable in general) and locally Hausdorff (but not Hausdorff in general).